zacharesmer/tamagometer/README.md

 [This looks like the receiver I used](https://www.ebay.com/itm/172087478029), and [this looks like the transmitter](https://www.ebay.com/itm/294328064400).
 I didn't actually order either of those from those sellers, so I'm not recommending those in particular.
 There are also bundles on Amazon and AliExpress with receivers and transmitters, and Adafruit even sells a transceiver where both are built into one chip.
 The important things to check for:

 - They must deal with the 38kHz modulation in hardware.
 A plain IR LED or an analog sensor will not work with the firmware as it is written.
+It would not be very hard to make it work with a regular LED, I just didn't.
-- If you're using a Pico, they need to run on 3.3V.
-If you get something designed for 5V, you'll need a level shifter.
+- If you get something that only works on 5V, you'll need a level shifter since the pico is 3.3V

 ### Pins
 Transmitter power: GPIO 2